Deploying BlueField Software Using BFB from Host

 # bfb-install --bfb <BFB> --config bf.cfg --rshim rshim0

-This will result in the Ubuntu OS image to be installed twice on the BlueField DPU.
+This will result in the Ubuntu OS image to be installed twice on the BlueField.

 For